ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 For expansion estimation a _weight_ is calculated from the input design weight.

-The _mean target value_ is calculated for those target values that are in the same period and group and are to be considered for Winsorisation.
+The _mean target value_ is calculated for those target values that are in the same period and stratum (group) and are to be considered for Winsorisation.

 An estimation _threshold_ is then calculated using the _mean target value_, L-value and weight.